Matteo567/PGHD_Visualization_Dashboard/README.md

 ### Development Tools & Technologies

-All our digital visualizations in the dashboard (our "visualization system") were created in the Cursor interactive development environment, using JavaScript with the React framework (React 18.2.0 / React DOM 18.2.0 for the frontend, built with Create React App (react-scripts 5.0.1) and employing PapaParse 5.4.1 for CSV parsing, alongside HTML and CSS for layout and styling.
+The dashboard visualizations were created using JavaScript with the React framework.
+The project uses React 18.2.0 and React DOM 18.2.0 for the frontend.
+It is built with Create React App (react-scripts 5.0.1) and uses PapaParse 5.4.1 for CSV parsing.
+HTML and CSS are used for layout and styling.

 ### Open Source Libraries

 This project uses the following open-source libraries:
-- **React** (^18.2.0) - UI framework
+- React (^18.2.0) - UI framework
-- **React DOM** (^18.2.0) - React rendering for the web
+- React DOM (^18.2.0) - React rendering for the web
-- **PapaParse** (^5.4.1) - Powerful CSV parsing library
+- PapaParse (^5.4.1) - CSV parsing library
-- **Create React App** (react-scripts ^5.0.1) - Build tooling and development environment
+- Create React App (react-scripts ^5.0.1) - Build tooling and development environment